MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Introduction

-Since ConvLSTM~\cite{shi2015convolutional} successfully learns the changes of the target object in space and time simultaneously by bringing convolutional operations into LSTM~\cite{chen2019learning}, plenty of subsequent works have extended ConvLSTM by introducing well-designed modules.
-Essentially, they make the model wider (e.g., TrajGRU~\cite{shi2017deep}, PredRNN~\cite{wang2017predrnn}, MIM~\cite{wang2019memory}, and PrecipLSTM~\cite{ma2022preciplstm}) or deeper (e.g., PredRNN++~\cite{wang2018predrnn++} and MotionRNN~\cite{wu2021motionrnn}).
-As a result, they bring limited improvement in model performance but introduce significant growth in GPU memory usage.
-For example in Fig. \ref{fig:cost}, compared with ConvLSTM, PredRNN++ reduces Mean Square Error (MSE) by 25.2\% but increases the memory usage by 176.4\%.
+Since ConvLSTM~\cite{shi2015convolutional} successfully learns the changes of the target object in space and time simultaneously by bringing convolutional operations into LSTM~\cite{hochreiter1997long}, plenty of subsequent works have extended ConvLSTM by introducing well-designed modules.
+The networks of these followers become wider (e.g., TrajGRU~\cite{shi2017deep}, PredRNN~\cite{wang2017predrnn}, MIM~\cite{wang2019memory}, and PrecipLSTM~\cite{ma2022preciplstm}) and deeper (e.g., PredRNN++~\cite{wang2018predrnn++} and MotionRNN~\cite{wu2021motionrnn}).
+The result is a marginal improvement in model performance yet a significant increase in the usage of GPU memory.
+For example in Fig. \ref{fig:ms-rnn:cost}, compared with ConvLSTM, PredRNN++ reduces mean square error (MSE) by 25.2\% but increases the memory usage by 176.4\%.
 MotionRNN reduces MSE by 32.5\% but consumes much more memory by 275.5\%.
 However, the memory dedicated to training the neural network is limited and precious.
 40 G memory is the limit of most modern GPUs~\cite{cheng2022stochastic}.
 The image size they can cope with is gradually decreasing when allowed to occupy full memory.
-As illustrated in Fig.~\ref{fig:cost}, ConvLSTM can handle images with a maximum size of $220 \times 220$, while MotionRNN can only handle images with a maximum size of $80 \times 80$.
-On the contrary, real-world applications typically require high-resolution results~\cite{ravuri2021skillful, oprea2020review}.
+As illustrated in Fig.~\ref{fig:ms-rnn:cost}, ConvLSTM can handle images with a maximum size of $220 \times 220$, while MotionRNN can only handle images with a maximum size of $80 \times 80$.
+On the contrary, real-world applications typically require high-resolution results~\cite{ravuri2021skilful, oprea2020review}.
 For example, the size of the radar image is usually over $500 \times 500$ in precipitation nowcasting, and the resolution of the front camera is larger than $1000 \times 1000$ pixels in the autonomous driving scenario.
 To fill this gap, the data has to be downsampled to reduce the memory footprint of the model in practice, which inevitably leads to the loss of details of the predicted frame and cannot meet the application requirements.
 Therefore, widening or deepening the model to improve the performance is not an optimal choice, since it leads to a sharp increase in memory consumption.